simonvetter/modbus/README.md

 - modbus RTU (serial, over both RS-232 and RS-485),
 - modbus TCP (a.k.a.
 MBAP),
 - modbus TCP over TLS (a.k.a.
 MBAPS or Modbus Security),
+- modbus TCP over UDP (a.k.a.
+MBAP over UDP),
 - modbus RTU over TCP (RTU tunneled in TCP for use with e.g. remote serial ports or cheap TCP to serial bridges),
 - modbus RTU over UDP (RTU tunneled in UDP).

+Please note that UDP transports are not part of the Modbus specification.
+Some devices expect MBAP (modbus TCP) framing in UDP packets while others use RTU frames instead.
+The client support both so if unsure, try with both udp:// and rtuoverudp:// schemes.

 The server supports:
 - modbus TCP (a.k.a.
 MBAP),